-Today’s markets require an investment approach viewed through the lenses of history, game theory and market structure, detailed in Salient chief risk officer Ben Hunt’s acclaimed Epsilon Theory newsletter.
+Today’s markets require an investment approach viewed through the lenses of history, game theory and market structure, detailed in Salient chief investment strategist Ben Hunt’s acclaimed Epsilon Theory newsletter.

 Any big policy decision — whether it’s to order a naval blockade or an air strike on Cuba, or whether it’s to raise interest rates in September or December or not at all — is a combination of three perspectives: a high-level, rational expectations model, bureaucratic imperatives, and institutional politics.
 Unfortunately, we spend way too much time focused on the first of these and way too little on the other two, even though the latter two are far more influential on how real-world people make real-world decisions.
 Here’s my analysis of the Fed’s forthcoming decision on interest rates from a bureaucratic and an internal politics perspective.
 Seen through these lenses, I think they hike.
 Maybe I’m wrong.
 These things are always probabilistic shades of gray, never black and white.
 But what I’m certain about is that the bureaucratic and internal politics perspectives give a different, higher probability of hiking than the rational expectations/modeling perspective.
 So heads up.Read More »